 So it’s, um, it’s kind of a multi-pronged approach.
 And then the rest of the time the studio is being used to create, um, banner ads and commercials and things like that.
 So we’re, we’re really heavy on

 Andrew: Man operations really growing.
 So what’s an example of a video that you can create based on what people are searching for right now.
 You’ve got a lot of unboxing videos and, you know, like showing the ring videos,

 what are you working on?

-John: Um, so I’m going to do that if you don’t.
+Michelle: Um, so I’m going to do that if you don’t.
 Uh, so, you know, what’s the difference between tungsten and titanium?
 Why do I want to tungsten ring versus titanium?
 You know, things like that, because I think guys hear those buzzword buzzwords and they don’t know what they are, you know?
-Yeah.
 It makes

 Andrew: Why?
 What’s what, what’s the deal with Thai?
 What titanium?
 I feel like a lot of guys want titanium.

-John: yeah.
+Michelle: yeah.
 Uh, titanium is great for somebody who’s never worn a ring before because it’s super light.
 So especially for guys who are typing all the time or using their hands for work, um, and they don’t want to be bothered by like the weight of something, you know, they want something really light.

 That’s really great for them.
 And tungsten is really heavy.
 So for someone who, you know, just wants to feel like it’s a significant thing and they won’t feel like it’s valuable unless it has weight to it.
 Hudson, you know?
 Yeah.
 Or cobalt Chrome.
 Oh yeah.
 There’s a million other ones too, but just between those two.